The way Boris Johnson made decisions was ‘unique’ – Sir Chris Whitty

 He added: “He has quite a distinct style but I think lots of other people have got quite distinct styles.”

-Sir Chris said he felt his role was not to “make commentaries on individual politicians”, though he agreed with Mr Keith that it must have been apparent to him that the Government struggled to make decisions and there was a degree of chaos as events happened.
+Sir Chris said he felt his role was not to “make commentaries on individual politicians”.

+When asked about the efficiency of the administrative system around the prime minister, Sir Chris said: “I thought that the civil servants, particularly the health and economic private secretaries did a very, very good job in difficult circumstances.

+“I think that the political system around the prime minister was more mixed.

 He did offer insight into when Mr Johnson performed best, suggesting it was in small groups.